 No Waiver.
 No failure or delay in exercising any right, power or privilege hereunder shall operate as a waiver thereof, nor shall any single or partial exercise thereof preclude any other or further exercise thereof or the exercise of any right, power or privilege hereunder.

+Contravention of U. S. Securities Laws.
+The Receiving Party acknowledges that it is (i) aware that the United States securities laws would prohibit any person who has material non-public information about a company from purchasing or selling securities of such company, or from communicating such information to any other person under circumstances in which it is reasonably foreseeable that such person is likely to purchase or sell such securities and (ii) familiar with the Securities Exchange Act of 1934, as amended (“Exchange Act”) and the rules and regulations promulgated thereunder to the extent they relate to the matters referred to in this paragraph.
+(In this next sentence Carlos wants me to add "Representatives" and does not like the use of the word "permit") The Receiving Party agrees that it will not use or permit any third party to use any Confidential Information in contravention of the United States securities laws, including the Exchange Act or any rules and regulations promulgated thereunder.
+The Receiving Party acknowledges that the restrictions in this paragraph apply to the securities of Mirant Corporation and/or Enron Corp.

+Each Party, as well as the individuals signing this Agreement, represent and warrant that, it, he, or she has the power to enter into this Agreement and the authority to bind its respective Party, as the case may be.

 Remedies, Jurisdiction, Arbitration and Governing Law.
 Money damages would not be a sufficient remedy for any breach of this Agreement by Receiving Party or its Representatives, and the Protected Party shall be entitled to specific performance and injunctive relief as remedies upon proof of any such breach.
 Such remedies shall not be deemed to be the exclusive remedies for a breach of this Agreement by Receiving Party or any of its Representatives but shall be in addition to all other remedies available at law or in equity to the Protected Party.
-Receiving Party consent to personal jurisdiction in any action brought in any court, federal or state, within the State of Texas having subject matter jurisdiction arising under this Agreement.
 Protected Party shall have the right to apply to a court to enjoin any breach of this Agreement.
 Excepting the right of Protected Party to seek such relief, all claims and matters in question arising out of this Agreement or the relationship between the parties created by this Agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
 The arbitration shall be administered by the American Arbitration Association (“AAA”).
 There shall be three arbitrators.
 Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
 The two arbitrators so designated shall elect a third arbitrator.
 If either party fails to designate an arbitrator within the time specified or the two parties' arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
 It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.

-This Agreement shall be governed and construed in accordance with the laws of the State of Texas without regard to the principles of conflicts of laws thereof.
+This Agreement shall be governed and construed in accordance with the laws of the State of New York without regard to the principles of conflicts of laws thereof.

 Very truly yours,